guillermo-carrasco/bcbio-nextgen-deploy/README.md

     * This will run a job that will write the tests results in ~/opt/bcbb/nextgen/tests/tests_results.out
     * You'll find also an XML file with a summary of the test results in ~/opt/bcbb/nextgen/tests/nosetests.xml

+You can also install a specific version of the pipeline using the -v option.
+To do so, you just have to specify a commit sha when running the installation script, like this:

+        python deploy_non_root.py -v 1116 install

+And the script will checkout for this commit before installing.

 ### Uninstall

 To *completely* uninstall the pipeline and all its configuration files/directories execute: